TheFellow/arch-lint/README.md

         - "example/alpha/internal/excluded"
 ```

+Note: By default test packages are excluded.
+This can be changed by setting `include_tests: true` on the configuration.

 ### Fields

 - **name**: A descriptive name for the rule.
-- **include**: Glob patterns specifying files to include in the analysis.
+- **include**: Glob patterns specifying packages to include in the analysis.
-- **exclude**: Glob patterns specifying files to exclude from the analysis.
+- **exclude**: Glob patterns specifying packages to exclude from the analysis.
 - **forbid**: Import paths that are forbidden.
 - **except**: Import paths that are exceptions to the forbidden rules.